inwtx/QuailEggDaylightScheduler/README.md

 # Quail Egg Laying Daylight Scheduler v1.03
-Program to calculate how many hours of artificial light needed for proper Coturnix Quail egg laying.<BR>
+<b>Program to calculate how many hours of artificial light needed for proper Coturnix Quail egg laying.<BR>
 After setting up your Latitude, Longitude, and time zone parameters, the program will calculate how<BR>
 many additional current day daylight hours are needed to reach the proper daylight needed for<BR>
 maximized egg laying (usually 16 hours).
 The 'Timer current day:' shows the time to set a timer to<BR>